 Participants should have a clear professional interest in and background knowledge of regional or transnational and international crisis management.
 This course strives for a balanced gender participation and encourages applications from women.

-The success of this course depends on participants who are prepared and willing to describe and explain how international assistance is perceived in their countries.
+The success of this course depends on participants who are prepared and willing to describe and explain how international influence and assistance is perceived in their countries.

 Course participants will be enabled to:

 - Enhance their professional development